Approximate expressions for mathematical constants from PSLQ algorithm: a simple approach and a case study: Searching for integer relations: the PSLQ algorithm

 In short, PSLQ operates as follows.
 Given a vector $\mathbf{x}$ of $n$ given real numbers, input as a list of floating-point (FP) numbers, the algorithm uses \emph{QR decomposition} in order to construct a series of matrices $A_m$ such that the absolute values of the entries of the vector $\mathbf{y}_m = A_m^{-1} \cdot \mathbf{x}$ decrease monotonically.
 At any given iteration, the largest and smallest entries of $\mathbf{y}_m$ usually differ by no more than a few orders of magnitude.
 When the desired integer relation is detected, the smallest entry of $\mathbf{y}_m$ abruptly decreases to roughly the computer working precision $\epsilon$ and the relation is given by the corresponding column of $A_m^{-1}$.
 This numerically stable matrix reduction procedure, together with some techniques that allow machine arithmetic to be used in many intermediate steps, usually yields a rapid convergence, which makes PSLQ faster than other concurrent algorithms~\cite{bertok}.
-When a relation is detected, the ratio between the smallest and the largest entry of the vector $A^{-1} \cdot \mathbf{x}$ can be taken as a ``confidence level'' that the relation is true (i.e., exact) and not an artifact of insufficient precision.
+In fact, if the elements of $\mathbf{x}$ are linearly dependent over $\mathbb{Q}$, then PSLQ will find an exact integer relation between them, for a sufficiently precise input.
+For most applications, high-precision arithmetic is required, which stems from the fact that if one wishes to recover a relation involving $n$ known real numbers, with coefficients accurate to $d$ digits, then the input vector $\mathbf{x}$ must be specified to at least $n \times d$ digits and one must employ FP arithmetic accurate to at least $n \times d$ digits, too.
+When a relation is detected, the ratio between the smallest and the largest entry of the vector $A^{-1} \cdot \mathbf{x}$ can be taken as a ``confidence level'' that the relation is true (i.e., exact) and not an artifact of insufficient numerical precision.
 Very small ratios at detection certainly indicate the result is probably true.\footnote{In addition to possessing good numerical stability, PSLQ is guaranteed to find an integer relation in a number of iterations bounded by a polynomial in $n$.}